-New parents rarely even ask themselves the question and assume babies have to be given a bath every day since they couldn’t imagine not showering themselves.
-However, in a document prepared by the Canadian Public Health Association intended for parents, they reveal that there is no need to bathe your baby every day since over time doing so may dry his skin because the soap removes the natural protection of his skin.
+New parents rarely ask themselves the question and assume babies have to be given a bath every day since they couldn’t imagine not showering themselves.
+However, in a document prepared by the Canadian Public Health Association intended for parents, they reveal that there is no need to bathe your baby every day since, over time, doing so may dry their skin because the soap removes the natural protection of the skin.

-Obviously, baby must be clean even if you don’t give him a bath, so always wash his face and neck with a washcloth after he regurgitates and after feedings and clean his genitals after each diaper change.
+Obviously, baby must be clean even if you don’t give them a bath, so always wash their face and neck with a washcloth after they regurgitate and after feedings.
+Also, it's very important to clean their genitals after each diaper change.
 If you have a newborn, it’s recommended that you clean the umbilical cord three times a day using cotton swabs soaked in water.
 Dry the area with cotton swabs.
 You don’t need to wash baby’s hair more than once or twice a week.